aadonkeyz/Blog/source/_posts/Git-Branching.md

 # Remote Branches

 Look at an example, let's say you have a Git server on your network at `git.ourcompany.com`.
-If you clone from this, Git's `clone` command automatically names it `origin` for you, pulls down all its data, creates some pointers to correspond to remote branches, the name is like `origin/master`.
+If you clone from this, Git's `clone` command automatically names it `origin` for you, pulls down all its data, creates some pointers to correspond to remote branches, the name of remote branchs in local will has a prefix like `remotes/` or `remotes/origin/`.
 Git also gives you your own local `master` branch starting at the same places as origin's `master` branch, so you have something to work from.

 ![Server and local repositories after cloning](https://blog-images-1258719270.cos.ap-shanghai.myqcloud.com/Git%20Branching/Server%20and%20local%20repositories%20after%20cloning.png)